tweag/asterius/docs/hacking.md

 ## Adding a test case

 To add a test case, it is best to replicate what has been done for an existing testcase.

 - For example, `git grep bytearraymini` should show all the places where the test case `bytearraymini` has been used.
 Replicating the same files for a new test case should "just work".

+## Using `wabt`

+We also include `wabt` in the source tree and pack it as a Cabal package.
+So `stack build wabt` will build the `wabt` binaries.
+To install the binaries to a specific location (e.g. `~/.local/bin`), set the `WABT_BINDIR` environment variables before building; `stack install` doesn't properly copy the binaries yet.

+The `wabt` setup script uses `make`, so it's possible to use `MAKEFLAGS` environment variable to pass additional arguments to `make`, e.g. setting `MAKEFLAGS=-j8` to speed it up.

+The `wabt` package exposes `Paths_wabt`, so by using `Paths_wabt.getBinDir` you can access the `wabt` binary location in Haskell.
+This can be useful when implementing Haskell wrappers.